-N/A - This Sub-Fund is actively managed and therefore does not have a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental or social characteristics that it promotes.
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Not Applicable.
+This Sub-Fund does not have a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental or social characteristics that it promotes.

-More product-specific information can be found on the website: $\underline{\text{https://am.gs.com}}$ by going to the products and/or SFDR page
+More product-specific information can be found on the website: https://am.gs.com by going to the products and/or SFDR page.